Boardman Books: History

 Boardman pioneered British reprinting of American comics.
 During the week of 16 October 1937, the first issue of a Boardman tabloid comic in the traditional British format, Okay Comics Weekly, arrived at newsagent's all over England.
 The content was mostly American newspaper strips and the first issue sported a cover strip by Will Eisner.
-Okay lasted only until 26 February 1938, or a total of twenty issues.
+Okay lasted only until April 1938, or a total of less than thirty issues.
 At about this same time, other British publishers experimented with reprinting American comics and imports of the real thing began to land on British shores.
 It rapidly became apparent that a significant British market for American comic books existed.

 However, the British declaration of war on Germany on 3 September 1939, immediately halted the official importation of American comics into the United Kingdom although masses of American comics intended for G.I.s began arriving in 1942.
 Already with a taste for American comics, Thomas Volney Boardman, Sr., made an arrangement with Everett M. "Busy" Arnold of Quality Comics to produce British editions of two titles, Feature Comics (#29–33) and Smash Comics (#7–11), all appearing in 1940–1941.
-Because Boardman needed low-priced titles to please his primary outlet, Woolworths Group's Department Stores, the British editions reprinted only about half the content of the American originals.
+Because Boardman needed low-priced titles to please his primary outlet, Woolworth's Department Stores, the British editions reprinted only about half the content of the American originals.
 To use the rest of the pages, Boardman created two additional corresponding titles in the American style, Super Funnies (#29–33) and Mystery Comics (#7–11).

 After World War II, Boardman continued comic book production with a series of monthly comics produced by rotogravure and priced at a modest 3 pence.
 In the late-1940s, they introduced a number of children's annuals under their Popular Press line, intended primarily for the Christmas market and sold almost exclusively through the Woolworth's department store chain.
 These annuals contained a mixture of text and comic strip stories.
 Some were original British creations while others were reprinted from Quality Comics.
 In the late 1950s, increased competition with now legal American comic book imports caused Boardman to drop their comics annual line.
 The last, Buffalo Bill True West Annual saw print in 1961.

 The firm ceased operations entirely in 1967, although the Bloodhound Mystery line continued for several years from other publishers.
 The Bloodhound Mystery authors included Drew (Droo) Launay, who wrote the Detective Adam Flute novels: